LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/parameters-and-variables.rst

 Parameters and Variables
 ========================

-When discussing parameters, we said that a parameter "behaves like a variable that exists only within the function."
+Earlier, we said that a parameter "behaves like a variable that exists only within the function."
 While this is true, the relationship between variables and parameters is a bit more complicated.

 Function Scope
 --------------